leonrlr4/yt-live-checker/README.md

 ### Backend Installation with Virtualenv

-       // make sure you are using python3 not 2 when using 'python' command
+       // make sure you are using python3 not 2 when using 'python' or 'pip' command

 1. Clone the repository: